WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/refresh.md

 ## Description

-The `refresh()` method refreshes the Dossier object with new information from the Studio or Enterprise Server.
+The `refresh()` method refreshes the Dossier object with new information from the Studio Server.

 ## Examples